-an arc is not sensed, the unit will stop output of the HF after approximately 2 to 3 seconds.
-If this happens an error code "205" will be displayed temporarily, meaning the switch is either stuck closed, or the arc has been activated too long without an arc start.
+by a HF system similar to the ignition system on older automobiles.
+A high voltage, low amperage current is created which jumps from the Tungsten to the work piece when activated.
+Once the machine sends the HF impulse to the torch, the HF energy jumps, the welding arc will initiate after the HF establishes a current path and the HF shuts off.
+On this unit if the HF stays on, but does not start an arc or an arc is not sensed, the unit will stop output of the HF after approximately 2 to 3 seconds.
+If this happens an error code "E05" will be displayed temporarily, meaning the switch is either stuck closed, or the arc has been activated too long without an arc start.
 This is a safety feature as HF energy can affect surrounding electronic items.